mukundbhudia/covid-service/README.md

 # covid-service

+**NOTE:** This project has now been archived.
+It has been re-written in Rust and replaced by https://github.com/mukundbhudia/covid-service-rs.

 Collects, processes and aggregates live COVID-19, and historical time series data from Johns Hopkins University.
 The aggregated data is then used to populate a mongoDB database which supplies data to https://github.com/mukundbhudia/covid-api and subsequently https://github.com/mukundbhudia/covid-web.

-**Note:** This project will be archived soon.
-It has been re-written in Rust and replaced by https://github.com/mukundbhudia/covid-service-rs.

 ## Pre-requisites